The Generals Highway "Road Between the Parks" is OPEN

 Group Size Limits When Off Maintained Trails

-(group size limit for traveling on maintained trails is 15, or 10 in Redwood Canyon area).
+(group size limit for traveling on maintained trails is 15, or 10 in the Redwood Canyon area).

 Protecting Foxtail Pines in the Kern River Drainage

 Emergency Locator Device Advisory If you will be carrying an Emergency Satellite Locator Device such as a SPOT device, please read this advisory.